Top-10 Telehealth Features for Patients and Doctors a Successful App Should Offer

 A prescription and medicine tracker is included with this function.
 When a doctor prescribes medication, a tracker alerts patients when they may pick it up at the drugstore.
 After that, the patient must provide their insurance card, identification, and a digital copy of the prescription.

-Secure Communication
+Real-Time Communication

 Professional Profile